 Other national studies

 There are other examples of public expenditure studies additional to those mentioned above.
-For instance, Mostardt et al. (2010) estimated public expenditure in 2006 for Germany using data from Eurostat and the COFOG system; Rigter (2006) estimated that 76% of public expenditure was spent on law enforcement in the Netherlands; Ramstedt (2006) presented public expenditure estimates for Sweden; and Lievens et al. (2016) published a social cost study, including estimates of public expenditure to deal with legal and illegal drugs in Belgium.
+For instance, Mostardt et al. (2010) estimated public expenditure in 2006 for Germany using data from Eurostat and the COFOG system, concluding that supply reduction represented close to 65% of the total drug-related public spending; Rigter (2006) estimated that 75% of public expenditure was spent on law enforcement in the Netherlands; Ramstedt (2006) presented public expenditure estimates for Sweden, whereas public spending on supply reduction represented between 70 to 76% of the total; and Lievens et al. (2016) published a social cost study, including estimates of public expenditure to deal with legal and illegal drugs in Belgium.
 There are also US (ONDCP, 1989-2015) and Australian (Moore, 2008) estimates.
 Despite substantial differences, the studies may all be viewed as necessary first steps in national drug policy evaluations.

 International databases used to model drug-related public expenditure

-The only available international compilation of updated estimates of drug-related public expenditure on supply reduction is published for the EU member states by the EMCDDA.
-In that case available national estimates of total drug-related spending and spending separated into supply and demand reduction initiatives are reported.
+The only available international compilation of updated estimates of drug-related public expenditure on supply reduction is published by the EMCDDA for the EU member states, reporting the available national estimates of total drug-related spending and spending separated into supply and demand reduction initiatives.
 The scope for cross-country comparisons is nonetheless limited because the estimates often do not use comparable definitions, data sets or methodologies.

 Another database of particular relevance is Eurostat.
 This is partly because it is based on a consistent categorisation system and on internationally agreed definitions, which are required features for international comparison.
 The Classification of the Functions of Government (COFOG) is a detailed classification system for the functions or socioeconomic objectives that general government units aim to achieve through a range of outlays.
 Eurostat has published annual data according to the COFOG classification for European countries since the early 1990s.
 This data source has proved to be relevant and amenable to a wide variety of analytic applications.
 However, the data set does not comprise data concerning specific spending on drug-related public initiatives.
 In order to disentangle drug-related expenditure from the broad classes of public spending, modelling approaches are adopted according to the sector of intervention.

 Appendix 1 provides a list of relevant data sources.
 In addition to the two data sources already mentioned, there is information on international reporting concerning supply reduction factors such as: drug related crime (EMCDDA and the European Institute for Crime Prevention and Control); prison activity and costs (the Council of Europe); crime and criminal justice systems (Eurostat and the European Institute for Crime Prevention and Control).
+Annex 3 makes an extensive description of data published by international institutions.

 Conclusions

 Every European country allocates significant public resources to the drug policy field.
 Public expenditure studies can reveal how much public authorities are spending on drug policy and for what purposes such expenditure is incurred.

-In addition, public expenditure estimates can be used as a tool for assessing whether policy intentions are actually reflected in action, and they constitute a necessary tool for implementing thorough policy evaluations.
+Public expenditure estimates can be used as a tool for assessing whether policy intentions are actually reflected in action, and they constitute a necessary tool for implementing thorough policy evaluations.
 Public expenditure studies should mirror all relevant activities and policy approaches and may be particularly appropriate in times of austerity.

-Estimates from 16 EU countries (EMCDDA, 2014b) suggested that drug-related expenditure ranged from 0.01 % to 0.5 % of GDP, and revealed that the largest share of drug-related public expenditure was allocated to supply reduction activities.
+Estimates from 16 EU countries, out of the 30 reporting countries (EMCDDA, 2014b) suggested that drug-related expenditure ranged from 0.01 % to 0.5 % of GDP.
+12 out of the 16 reporting countries allocate the largest share of drug-related public expenditure supply reduction activities.